 Also, she was surrounded by demons.

 She recognized three of them; the large demon, leaning against the far wall, the demon with the knife-smile, and the demon Maddox and the boy had caught in the cloak.
-The two last ones were huddled on a bench opposite hers, the cloak-demon with its legs draw up and the knife-smile one seated in a relaxed fashion, staring at her with mischievous, brown eyes.
+The two last ones were huddled on a bench opposite hers, the cloak-demon with its legs drawn up and the knife-smile one seated in a relaxed fashion, staring at her with mischievous, brown eyes.
 No glowing.

 Other than them there were two she hadn't seen before.
 The first was short and curly-haired, standing in front of a curtain of beads near the foot of Dylis' bench.
 Its outfit was a strong purple in color, made of what looked to be silk, and the lower half looked more like pants than the number of skirts that had cropped up in the room.
 The other looked quite a lot like the cloak-demon, only with more feminine features and a stern glare on its face.
 It had a quiver over one shoulder and stood less than a meter from Dylis' bench, arms crossed over its chest.